 Study abroad is an important part of undergraduate education in our increasingly interconnected world.
-Dance students often pursue Hebrew language study and an intensive dance curriculum through the following program (and new opportunities are in development):
+Dance students often pursue language study and other coursework through the following programs:

 The College of Arts and Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
 Learn more about study abroad opportunities and locations through conversation with Dance faculty, your academic advisor, and through the Office of Overseas Study.

 InMotion DanceCo is a student-run organization, active at IU for over 15 years.
 Choreography is student-taught and performed by dancers from all backgrounds.
 Dance styles include jazz, lyrical, modern, hip-hop, and tap.
 Student choreography is welcome and encouraged.